mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 {{<img src="new-monitor.webp" max-width="700px" caption="The 49&quot; Samsung Odyssey G9 is the biggest indulgence of my new desktop.">}}

-I distinctly recall being overjoyed when I was 11 years old and my dad came back from CompUSA with a box for me containing one of the largest monitors available.
-At the time, it was probably a 17" CRT.
+I distinctly recall the joy I felt when I was 11 years old and my dad came back from CompUSA and presented me with a box containing one of the largest monitors available, which was probably a 17" CRT.
 "Given the amount of time you'll spend looking at your monitor," he explained, "we might as well invest in a good one."
 For context, both of my parents are programmers, and from a young age, I spent most of my free time at a computer.

 Ever since then, I've my dad's logic to justify buying extravagant monitors, and I feel like it's served me well.
-I'm at my computer for 2500 hours per year, so on a per-hour basis, the additional cost of a high-end monitor is basically free.
+I'm at my computer for 2500 hours per year.
+On a per-hour basis, the cost of a high-end monitor is basically nil.

 Plus, now that I've experienced [Hacker News](https://news.ycombinator.com/) at 5120x1440px resolution, I can't imagine ever going back.